 If you're on the line, I'd advise you to suck it up, hold on tightly to the rider next to you (hopefully, someone you know), and give it a whirl.
 Revenge of the Mummy is among the very best theme park attractions, and you owe it to yourself to try it at least once.
 Even if you find the ride a bit too unsettling, you'll be able to take comfort in its short duration; the whole experience lasts about three minutes, with the coaster portion taking less than half that time.

 Disney incorporates its rich and distinctive catalogue into its theme parks.
-Universal, however, is known more for its general connection to the movies than for any specific films or characters -- with one major exception.
+Universal, however, is known more for its general connection to the movies than for any specific films or characters—with one major exception.
 The classic monsters, Dracula, the Werewolf, Frankenstein's Monster, and, yes, the Mummy, are closely identified with the studio's golden age.
 "It's our Universal brand," says Mike Hightower, VP of project management, and one of the attraction's chief developers.
 "It's a natural for us."

-The introduction of magnetically launched coaster systems provided the linchpin to make the hybrid ride possible.
-The Mummy's conveyance system, which uses linear induction motors, or LIMs, allows the ride to blast off like a coaster.
+The introduction of magnetically launched coaster systems provided the linchpin to make the Mummy hybrid coaster/dark ride possible.
+Its conveyance system, which uses linear induction motors, or LIMs, allows the ride to blast off like a coaster.
 The real breakthrough is a modified, slower version of the LIMs (called SLIMs) that transport the vehicles through the dark ride parts of the attraction.
 The technology allows the car to vary its speed through scenes, seamlessly transition from the dark ride to the coaster, and even travel backwards at one point.

 When it debuted the attraction, Universal touted the Mummy as the next evolution of theme park ride.
 As a dark ride, it is extraordinary.
 But other attractions, including Harry Potter and the Escape From Gringotts rank higher.
 As a coaster, the Mummy is wild.
 But it doesn't come close to touching the best steel thrill machine, Superman the Ride at Six Flags New England.
 Together, however, the dark ride and coaster elements bust categories and yield a fun, exciting, whole new way to immerse guests in the Mummy's alterna-universe.